Important Difference Between Adult and Child CPR

 How would you determine if a victim is an infant, child, or adult?

-To determine if a victim is an infant, child, or adult, you can look at the victim's physical characteristics such as size, weight, and age.
+To determine if a victim is an infant, child, or adult, look at the victim's physical characteristics such as size, weight, and age.
 Typically, an infant is considered to be under 1 year of age, a child is between 1 and 8 years of age, and an adult is over the age of 8 or after puberty.

 Why is complete chest recoil important in CPR?